OTHRegensburgMedieninformatik/SPL-for-C/README.md

 ### Windows

-The Windows version needs MSYS in order for make to run.
-Once MSYS is installed, the library should compile without errors.
+The Windows version needs MSYS (http://www.mingw.org/wiki/MSYS) in order for make to run.
+Once MSYS is installed, make sure to edit the PATH variable, so that the MSYS bin folder is the first in the list.
+This is important, since the Windows find command used in the makefile behaves differently than the MSYS version.
+Once this is set, the library should compile without errors.

     git clone https://github.com/OTHRegensburgMedieninformatik/SPL-for-C.git
     cd Spl-for-C
     make
-    sudo make install
+    make install

 ## TODO

 * Bug fixes
-* Fix compilation of Jar File on windows